fleverest/PrefLib-Data/README.rst

 Among all those headers, :code:`relates_to` and :code:`description` can be empty.
 All the others are required.

-Note that if a comma should appear in a field (e.g., in :code:`description`), the value of the field should be put into single quotes: :code:`'this is my description, with a comma.'`.
-This also mean that the single quote should not be used for any other usage.
+Note that if a comma should appear in a field (e.g., in :code:`description`), the value of the field should be put into triple double quotes: :code:`"""this is my description, with a comma."""`.
+This also mean that triple double quotes should not be used for any other usage.

 Data Files
 ----------